momochi000/treebird/README.md

 ## How to run it

 If you have docker installed, run `docker-compose up`.
 That should build and install everything needed and run the local server.

+Next, in a separate shell, run `docker-compose run --rm web bash` to enter the container.
+From there run `rails db:prepare`

 I've included a rake task to load the `nodes.csv` file into the database, as well as a small sample `test_nodes.csv` (described in the problem statement)